 Measurements by the Huygens probe have resulted in this image being presented as a 'true color' sampling of the terrain viewed on the way down (left) finally landing on a gravelly region apparantly subject to periodic flooding and obtaining repeated scans of the same narrow close up (right) whose colors I bring to rough conformity with the other image.
 If one were standing there the scene would be at a light level comparable to full Moon, with the colors accordingly muted.

 If one could strip away the clouds and atmosphere of Titan the exposed surface mught appear something like this extrapolated from measurements from a small region by the Huygens probe as presented above.
-The wavelengths used for these global views are well apart from visual bands so the tentativeness of such a presentation is obvious.
+The wavelengths used for these global views are well apart from visual bands so the tentative nature of such a presentation is obvious.

 Uranus (left) is a pale sky blue gray, with an albedo averaging 0.5. , as suggested by the treatment of this image.Upon occasion white clouds are seen across the planet.